dialectic-design-org/hyperobjects-macos-docs/docs/Hyperobjects App.md

 It conforms to the [App](https://developer.apple.com/documentation/swiftui/app) protocol, implementing the `body` property to present a `Scene` with the various windows of the application.

-Currently it serves only two functions:
+It serves two functions:
-- Maintain state
+- Maintain state across windows
 - Present windows

 ## State